 SATURDAY EVENTS

-Today's lineup of fall festivals means a full day of eating, drinking, shopping, and entertainment and showcases all the reasons why Cumberland Valley is a wonderful place to live, work, play... and visit.
-Choose one or two of your favorites, or if you're feeling ambitious, hit all four stops.
+Today's lineup of fall festivals means a full day of eating, drinking, shopping, and entertainment.
+It showcases all the reasons why Cumberland Valley is a wonderful place to live, work, play, and visit.
+Choose your favorite or hit all three stops if you're feeling ambitious.

 Harvest of the Arts is a downtown Carlisle staple and includes juried crafts, an emerging artist market, entertainment, kids' activities, and food vendors.
 Parts of West High Street and Pitt Street are closed for the event, giving visitors plenty of room to stroll the street, shop downtown's unique boutiques and galleries, and admire the architecture of this pre-Revolutionary War town.
 Meeting of the Marques is a display and appreciation of the art of vehicles, featuring British and American-made cars.
 Event Hours: 10 am-5 pm Event Cost: Free

 Stroll through 50 acres of sunflowers at Meadowbrooke Gourds' Sunflower Festival.
 This unique farm is the largest gourd-crafting facility in the country, and visitors will love exploring its grounds.
-There are several gourd-shaped houses that make the perfect backdrop for photos, and the two-day festival includes an Oops! sale, craft vendors, food vendors, trolley rides, music, and nearby pumpkin picking.
+Several gourd-shaped houses make the perfect backdrop for photos, and the two-day festival includes an Oops! sale, craft vendors, food vendors, trolley rides, music, and nearby pumpkin picking.
 Visitors are encouraged to cut and take home the sunflowers.
 Event Hours: 10 am-6 pm Event Cost: Free

 SATURDAY EVENING

 Tap, tour and try a pint on the Cumberland Valley Beer Trail.
-Sign up for a free passport, and visit over 30 breweries, wineries, cideries, and distilleries spread out over the Valley.
+Sign up for a free passport and visit over 30 breweries, wineries, cideries, and distilleries spread out over the Valley.
 Check-in at participating locations and earn prizes.
 With so many flavors to explore, you'll want to make a return visit.
-Pictured: Molly Pitcher Brewing Co.

 SUNDAY MORNING